 For example, in one case in the San Fernando Superior Court, our client was charged with assault and battery during a family dispute.
 The alleged victim and a witness testified in court that our client punched, kicked, and pushed the victim, which caused several physical injuries.
 Our Los Angeles assault attorneys were able to show in court the victim and witness had financial motives and even produced medical records of the victim that showed pre-existing injuries along with a history of dizziness and a loss of balance.
 After a four day trial, the jury deliberated and acquitted our client of the charges.

-If you have been accused of assault, call our criminal law firm for a free case evaluation.
-We are available for an immediate reply by calling 877-781-1570.
+If you have been accused of assault, call our criminal law firm for a free immediate response at 877-781-1570.